borgmatic-collective/borgmatic/docs/how-to/set-up-backups.md

 You should edit the configuration file to suit your needs, as the generated values are only representative.
 All options are optional except where indicated, so feel free to ignore anything you don't need.
+Be sure to use spaces rather than tabs for indentation; YAML does not allow tabs.

+<span class="minilink minilink-addedin">Prior to version 1.8.0</span> The
-Note that the configuration file is organized into distinct sections, each with a section name like `location:` or `storage:`.
-So take care that if you uncomment a particular option, also uncomment its containing section name, or else borgmatic won't recognize the option.
-Also be sure to use spaces rather than tabs for indentation; YAML does not allow tabs.
+configuration file was organized into distinct sections, each with a section name like `location:` or `storage:`.
+So in older versions of borgmatic, take care that if you uncomment a particular option, also uncomment its containing section name—or else borgmatic won't recognize the option.

 You can get the same sample configuration file from the [configuration reference](https://torsion.org/borgmatic/docs/reference/configuration/), the